SriHariJagan/MyTube_YouTube-Clone/README.md

 # YouTube Clone

 A simple video streaming application inspired by YouTube, built entirely with [React](https://reactjs.org/).
-UTube allows users to explore and watch videos seamlessly without a backend.
+It allows users to explore and watch videos seamlessly without a backend.

 ## Features